Fabian Edwards

 Fabian Edwards (born 24 March 1993) is an English professional mixed martial artist who competes in the Middleweight division of the Professional Fighters League (PFL), where he is the 2025 PFL Middleweight Tournament Champion.
 He is the younger brother of former UFC Welterweight Champion Leon Edwards.
+As of January 27, 2026, he is #2 in the PFL middleweight rankings.

 Background

 Edwards was born in Kingston, Jamaica, where he and his family shared a single bed, one room, and a wooden house.
 They were living in squalor without realising it.
 Edwards's father was the boss of a neighbourhood gang, going by the name "The General."
 Edwards became desensitised to gun violence since it occurred so frequently in his neighbourhood where gang and criminal activity were rife.
 Gunshots were commonplace.
 When Edwards was seven years old, his parents divorced, and his father was already residing in London while continuing to provide for the family financially from afar.
 They relocated to England to be closer to him, first to London and then to Aston, Birmingham.
 There were gangs there as well, and until they discovered MMA and formed Team Renegade, they spent their time blending in.
 Fabian started MMA five to six years after Leon, at the age of 16, due to the insistence of his brother.

 When Edwards was eleven, his father was shot dead in a London nightclub.